-Pupils are also set a weekly homework task in order to consolidate their learning in mathematics.
+Pupils are also set homework tasks on MyMaths in order to consolidate their learning in mathematics.
+This is set either weekly or a teacher will allocate all relevant modules for a half term.

 The teaching mathematics to children with special needs